Order Info and About Configurator

 Roasted 5A (Museum Grade) Birdseye Maple neck ($850)

 Raw maple is normally very light in color, but it darkens to amber as it ages, especially with lacquer finish.
 The default for Standard Model is No Tint.
+Roasted Maple is a light taosted brown color and does NOT accept tinting.

 The default Suhr neck is tint for Classic.
 This is a nice light amber.